hjacobs/tech.zalando.com/posts/zalando-stored-procedure-wrapper-part-i.md

 fields, and “aggregate” in a sense of concatenating distinct results into one result set.
 All of this proved really useful, due to our extensive use of sharding.
+And now one very basic example, first the PostgreSQL function, supposing you are using 9.2 or higher:

+    CREATE FUNCTION
-And now one very basic example, first the PostgreSQL function, supposing you are using 9.2 or higher: [code language="sql"] CREATE FUNCTION compute_product(a int, b int) RETURNS bigint AS $$ BEGIN RETURN a * b; END; $$ LANGUAGE "plpgsql"; [/code] And finally the Java code: [code language="java"]
+    compute_product(a int, b int) RETURNS bigint AS $$ BEGIN RETURN a * b; END; $$ LANGUAGE "plpgsql";

+And finally the Java code:

+    @SProcService
+    interface BasicExample {
+        @SProcCall
+        long computeProduct(@SProcParam int a, @SProcParam int b);
+    }

-@SProcService interface BasicExample { @SProcCall long computeProduct(@SProcParam int a, @SProcParam int b); } [/code] There is a bit more work involved setting up a data source and so on, but this example gives you a good impression of how little code is necessary in Java for any particular function.
+There is a bit more work involved setting up a data source and so on, but this example gives you a good impression of how little code is necessary in Java for any particular function.

 And now the interesting part: you can find this on [github.com/zalando/java-sproc-wrapper](https://github.com/zalando/java-sproc- wrapper), try it and tell us what you think!
 Or wait until we go into more details in our follow up... :)